dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 >
 > Hint: Find a way to switch it off.

 Again, we are given a file, named `wannacry`.
-This time, we have a dynamically linked executable.
+This time, we have a dynamically-linked executable.

 ```shell
 wannacry: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=0c23340ab6c6d0c158f0ee356a1deb0253d8cf4c, for GNU/Linux 3.2.0, not stripped